sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
 	 - last progress report!
+		-Completed the Assembly of the PCB
+		-Completed all testing for the PCB
+		-Created Case for PCB
+		-Created and in the process of finalizing the Presentation Slideshow

 	Eric Sanman

 	Chuong Vo
+		-Began to Test PCB by sending a function generated signal through and reading outputs using Oscilloscope (2) -Finalize PCB assembly (4)
+		-Thouroughly Test every module of the project and debug where necessary (6) -Complete the Presentation Slides (4)
+		-Complete Catme Survey (1)

 	Sierra Buckley
 		- testing with everything (8)